mahmoud/words/posts/names_2013.md

    variable names the same as the pseudocode, even if they break other naming conventions. (and don't forget to link to the paper in a comment).
-6. Use initialisms liberally.
-Within function scopes (e.g.,  `ei_list = [x for x in int_list if not e % 2]`) and as a
+6. Use initialisms liberally:
+     * For everyday variables: `ei_list = [i for i in int_list if not i % 2]`
-   shortening technique for certain frequently-called functions or types (e.g., `from operator import itemgetter as IG`)
+     * As a shortening technique for certain frequently-called functions or types: `from operator import itemgetter as IG`
+     * For exception instances: `except ValueError as ve:`

 ## Even more conventions